sebastian-lapuschkin-sideprojects/gute-nacht-mit-der-maus-mp3-downloader/README.md

-# Audio Play Download Automation of daily "Sendung mit der Maus" content
+# Download automation of daily "Sendung mit der Maus" audio content
 My son loves the Sendung mit der Maus, and so do I (since my early childhood, in fact).
 The [Sendung mit der Maus](https://www.wdrmaus.de/) is an excellent series of educational and creative media published by the [Westdeutsche Rundfink Köln (WDR)](https://www.wdr.de).
 The format appears weekly on Television since 1971 and as a Stream.